Ryan McGinley: Work

-In 2014, McGinley delivered the commencement address at Parsons School of Design.
+In 2014, McGinley gave the commencement address at Parsons School of Design.
 To graduating students he offered the advice, "Say yes to almost everything and try new things.
 Don't be afraid to fail, and don't be afraid to work hard.
 Do your pictures—don't try and do somebody else's pictures.
 Don't get lost inside your head, and don't worry what camera you’re using."
 He continued, "I once heard the legendary indie director Derek Jarman had three rules for making his art films: 'Show up early, hold your own light, and don’t expect to get paid.'
 That always stuck with me.
 Approach art like it's your job.
 Show up for photography every day for eight hours.
 Take it as seriously as a doctor would medicine."
-Since 2005, McGinley has periodically lectured and done critiques with MFA photography students at Yale University.
-He has also been a member of the School of Visual Arts Mentors program.
+Since 2005, McGinley has periodically lectured and critiqued works of MFA photography students at Yale University.
+He has been a member of the School of Visual Arts Mentors program.

 Music

 McGinley is credited for the formation of the New York City based band The Virgins after introducing and photographing two of its members in Tulum in 2004.
-McGinley said of the band, "Their lyrics are really poetic and very much about New York and the life that we live."
+He said of the band, "Their lyrics are really poetic and very much about New York and the life that we live."
 In 2008, the Icelandic post-rock band Sigur Rós used one of McGinley's images for their fifth album Með suð í eyrum við spilum endalaust.
 The video for the first track from the album, "Gobbledigook", was inspired by his work.
 In 2012, McGinley reunited with the band to direct the video for "Varúð".
 The non-profit Art Production Fund partnered with the NYC Taxi Commission to show the film in 3,000 cabs.
-The following year, it was screened in Times Square as part of Art Production Fund's Midnight Moment series, in which every night at midnight for one month the video played simultaneously on electronic billboards and newspaper kiosks throughout Times Square.
+The next year, it was screened in Times Square as part of Art Production Fund's Midnight Moment series, in which every night at midnight for one month the video played simultaneously on electronic billboards and newspaper kiosks throughout Times Square.

 McGinley has photographed musicians for both album artwork and editorial projects.
 In 2012, he provided the artwork for Bat for Lashes's album The Haunted Man.
 In 2013, he created images for Katy Perry's fourth studio album, Prism.
-He had also photographed musicians Beyonce for BEAT Magazine, Lady Gaga for Rolling Stone, and Lorde for Dazed and Confused.
+He photographed Beyonce for BEAT Magazine, Lady Gaga for Rolling Stone, and Lorde for Dazed and Confused.

-Commercial and Editorial work
+Commercial and editorial work

-McGinley has contributed editorial assignments to The New York Times Magazine, including his 2004 Olympic Swimmers, 2008 Oscars Portfolio, and 2010 Winter Olympics.
+McGinley contributed editorially to The New York Times Magazine including his 2004 Olympic Swimmers, 2008 Oscars Portfolio, and 2010 Winter Olympics.

 He has worked in fashion editorial and advertising.
 In 2009, McGinley helped launch Levi's "Go Forth" campaign.
 In 2012 and 2013, he worked with U2 singer Bono on producing a short film and photographs for fashion brand EDUN.
 Additionally, he has made photographs for beauty and fragrance campaigns by Calvin Klein, Dior, Hermès, and Stella McCartney.

-McGinley has also been featured as a model in campaigns by The Gap, Marc Jacobs, Salvatore Ferragamo, and Uniqlo.
+McGinley has also been featured as a model in campaigns by Gap, Marc Jacobs, Salvatore Ferragamo, and Uniqlo.